sheed419/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: adds an execute mode to the owner of the hello file
 6-multiple_permissions: adds execute mode to file owner and group of file owner and read mode to other users
 7-everybody: execute mode for everybody
+8-James_Bond: no permission to owner and owner group but all permissions to others